CODELABCODELIB/slow_waves_2024/docs/getting-started.rst

 	    +-- playground --> functions for exploratory anslysis +-- plot --> plot functions
-	    +-- preprocessing_sw --> preprocessing EEG data and functions to identify slow waves +-- behavior_to_sw --> functions to map the relationship between slow waves features and behavioral jid +-- utils --> utility functions
+	    +-- preprocessing_sw --> preprocessing EEG data and functions to identify slow waves +-- behavior_to_sw --> functions to map the relationship between slow waves features and behavioral dynamics (jid) +-- sw_to_behavior --> functions to map the relationship between behaviors and slow waves dynamics (jid) +-- utils --> utility functions